Balsamorhiza hookeri

 Balsamorhiza hookeri (Hooker's balsamroot) is a North American species of perennial plant in the family Asteraceae.
 It grows in the Great Basin and neighboring regions in the Western United States.
 It is found in Washington, Oregon, California, Idaho, Nevada, Utah, and Arizona.

 Description

 The leaves are compound pinnate, with the leaflet divisions also divided or deeply lobed.
 Basal leaves are hairy and may be up to 16 in long.

 There may be one to several stems, which are leafless and hairy, and topped by one flower each.

 It blooms from April to July.
 Flower heads are 1 to 3 in wide, and sunflower-like, with 10–21 fringe-tipped ray flowers and numerous disc flowers.
+The flower bract has long hairs.